 4. Weigh the pros and cons.

 The next time you are having a craving, ask yourself: “Do I want 30 seconds of gratification, or do I want a lifetime of good health?”
 The program is only 30 days – to give into temptations early on is to cheat yourself!
 In the long run, you should allow yourself indulgences every once in a while, but remind yourself that there is a trade-off.
 Do I miss certain foods?
 Yes.
-I have even brought them in as an occasional treat now that my program is over.
-But I also know that, while delicious, some tempting foods will ultimately make me tired and grumpy, and will make my skin break out.
+I have even reintroduced them occasionally now that my program is over.
+But I also know that some foods will ultimately make me tired and grumpy, and will make my skin break out.
 Do I want to eat unlimited amounts of junk food, or do I want glowing skin and a body I’m proud of?
 The answer to that one is quite simple!

 5. There are seven days in the week.
 Someday isn’t one of them.